 The lens, a copy of the Zeiss Tessar, was produced from the mid-1960s through the mid-1970s.
-Though initially built as fixed and non-removable, the lens was later constructed with a М39x1 thread mount, but, unlike other LTM lenses, the flange distance on the Industar 69 is shorter than the usual distance of 27.5mm.
+Though initially built as fixed and non-removable, the lens was later constructed with a М39x1 thread mount, but unlike other LTM lenses, the flange distance on the Industar 69 is shorter than the usual distance of 27.5mm.
 So, no infinity focus for you here.

 Adjusting the lens to the correct flange distance to achieve infinity focus, in most cases, is an easy fix.
 I did it by following the instructions found in a YouTube video.
-The two-minute non-destructive routine seems to work right for me, and I was off grabbing these first impression shots in no time.
+The two-minute non-destructive routine seemed to work right for me, and I was off grabbing these first impression shots in no time.
 Not much to expect from the images either, nothing Wunderbar, unless otherwise, it is just a fun lens to trot around with.

 No comments: